AnyLog-co/documentation/authentication.md

 e) Encrypt and decrypt commands and data transferred in the network.

 The network provides 2 layers of authentications:
-1) Internal Authentications - These are processes to authenticate users and processes delivering messages from one node to another and authenticate policies registered on the blockchain.
+1) Node Authentications - These are processes to authenticate users and processes delivering messages from one node to another and authenticate policies registered on the blockchain.
    The messages that are authenticated are using the TCP server processes and related calls.
    Details on the TCP based processes are available in the [TCP Server process](./background%20processes.md#the-tcp-server-process) section.